 Industry Report - Industry Products Chapter

 The Car Insurance industry can be broken down based on various parameters such as type of cover or ownership of vehicles.
-There are three main types of products offered by the industry based on vehicle ownership: domestic motor vehicle insurance, commercial vehicle insurance and compulsory motor vehicle insurance.
+There are three main types of products offered by the industry based on vehicle ownership: domestic motor vehicle insurance, commercial vehicle insurance and compulsory third-party motor vehicle insurance.
 Segments have been split based on the gross earned premium generated by each product.

-Compulsory third party (CTP) insurance is an obligatory insurance that is required of every motor vehicle in Australia.
-Government provides the insurance in most states except for New South Wales, Queensland and the Australian Capital Territory.
-CTP insurance in these states is provided by private insurance operators and is regulated based on local legislation and requirements... purchase to read more
+Compulsory third-party (CTP) insurance is a mandatory insurance policy that is required of every motor vehicle in Australia.
+Governments provide the insurance in most states except for New South Wales, Queensland and the Australian Capital Territory... purchase to read more